 There exists a 10 inch acetate copy of this single which sold for an exemplary $207,600 in 2016, though it was only estimated to sell for $13000.
 What gives?
 How can a valuable record be an even more valuable record?

-Well, funnily enough this first pressing was actually owned by Brian Epstein, none other than the keyboardist in Gerry and the Pacemakers, but more importantly, an entrepreneur who managed the Beatles from the early 60s until his death from an accidental barbiturate overdose in 1967, after the Beatles second album and beyond.
+Well, funnily enough this first pressing was actually owned by Brian Epstein, none other than the manager of Gerry and the Pacemakers, but more importantly, an entrepreneur who managed the Beatles from the early 60s until his death from an accidental barbiturate overdose in 1967, after the Beatles second album and beyond.

 The UK album even featured alongside Paul McCartney and John Lennon singing the manager’s very own handwriting on the record labels, misspelling the title as ‘Hullo Little Girl’.
 This original single came well before the Beatles became the dominator of northern songs, credited as it was to ‘Paul McCartney and the Beatles, as though they were his backing band.